wp-plugins/iaw-mobile-redirect/readme.txt

 == Description ==

-A mobile redirect plugin for those who use a mobile web app for their mobile content.
+A mobile redirect plugin for those who use a mobile web app hosted on 1tap.mobi for their mobile content.
+This plugin adds the correct link to the javascript on www.1tap.mobi/include/js/external/ to the header of each page.
 Simply put in the Mobile App Code, Check the Enable Redirect and you are ready to send users to your mobile-only content.

 == Installation ==